 The sixth stanza brings the narrative back to the speaker’s own experience.
 He is still bragging on the gardens and the way that he is able escape from the world within them.
 The “huge world” is described as “roar[ing] hard by” him.
 He wishes the “others” who are out there in it well.
 He hopes they are happy, if they can be.

-The speaker knows what the rest of the world is like and has come to realization that where he is is better than anywhere else in the city.
+The speaker knows what the rest of the world is like and has come to realization that where he is better than anywhere else in the city.
 He has found himself a “helpless cradle” that is so beautiful it is as if the god “Pan” breathed on him.
-This is a reference to the Greek god Pan, know as the god of rural nature and usual depicted playing a seven piece flute.
+This is a reference to the Greek god Pan, know as the god of rural nature and usually depicted playing a seven-piece flute.

 I, on men’s impious uproar hurl’d,

 And now keeps only in the grave.